Dash Customer Support

 Get familiar with the Dash user interface by following our support guides and signing up for live training.
 During the weekly webinar-style training, we will walk you through the Dash user interface and answer questions from the audience.
 Feel free to attend the training as many times as you like!
 Typically each session lasts about an hour.

 We are constantly building our library of support guides to ensure our customers are given the tools they need to get the most out of their business phone system.
-If there is a feature you need help with that is not listed below, please contact our Customer Support team via online chat in the lower right hand side of your screen or by emailing firstname.lastname@example.org.
+If there is a feature you need help with that is not listed below, please contact our Customer Support team via online chat or by emailing firstname.lastname@example.org.

 Adding a Main Number